1701 South 24th Avenue

 Herds return to Oak Creek Wildlife Area

 In winter at WDFW's Oak Creek Wildlife Area, elk are fed to help prevent elk-human conflict.
-Extensive fencing has been installed to limit elk movement into adjacent agricultural lands where they may cause agricultural damage or contract diseases from domestic animals.
-In addition to the fencing, a feeding program was implemented to help keep elk from pressuring fence lines and reduce their movement into private property.
-This feeding program also offers public wildlife-viewing and educational opportunities.
+In addition to feeding, extensive fencing has been installed.
+The combinations of feeding and fencing together help to limit elk movement into adjacent agricultural lands, thus reducing agricultural damage.
+This feeding program inadvertently offers public wildlife-viewing and educational opportunities.

 There is a recorded informational message for visitors interested in learning about this program and viewing elk at 509-653-2390.
-Feeding starts once winter conditions dictate.
-There are typically some elk on the feed site all day, but the large numbers come in at the 1:30p.m. feeding.
+Feeding has started for the season.
+There are typically some elk on the feed site all day, but the large numbers come in at the 1:30 p.m. feeding.
 A valid state Discover Pass or WDFW Vehicle Access Pass is required to park at the Wildlife Area.
-Visitors can purchase a one-day Discover Pass at the wildlife area with cash or check once the feeding starts.
+Visitors can purchase a one-day Discover Pass at the wildlife area with cash or check.
 Vehicle Access Passes are free with the purchase of certain fishing and hunting licenses.

 Feeding wildlife